Are your strategic plans fully fleshed out and ready to go? Here are 10 keys to achieving more of your goals this year.

 Has your business set organizational goals and a strategic plan for the coming years?
 The next big thing to consider is ensuring it gets done.

 Strategic execution is critical to ensure you reach your organizational goals.
 It will comprise various elements such as daily structures, systems, operational goals, and aligning all efforts to your plan to enable your team to be ready to succeed.

 Unfortunately, even the best strategic plan can fail when you lack the proper execution.
-Studies show that about 90% of businesses often fail to meet their goals due to strategic planning and execution gaps.
+Studies show that about 90% of businesses fail to meet their goals due to strategic planning and execution gaps.

 “Most leaders would agree that they’d be better off having an average strategy with superb execution than a superb strategy with poor execution.

 Those who execute always have the upper hand.”

 One common barrier that most businesses face during strategy execution is that employees aren't acting with strategy in mind.

 A natural reality when 'fire fighting' or business as usual takes the front seat.

 But this can also extend to the hiring of employees.
 After all, if employees enroll post strategy formulation, or the role itself is opposed to the plan, this is a recipe for failure.

 Therefore, start by aligning strategy with action to ensure each employee is effective in their tasks.
 Ensure your HR team works with Hiring Managers to craft descriptions and responsibilities which serve the plan.